Government And Education Logistics Market Size and Share

 Key Report Takeaways

-• By geography, Asia-Pacific commanded 42.8% of the Government and Education Logistics market share in 2024 and is projected to grow at an 8.6% CAGR through 2030.
+• By geography, Asia-Pacific accounted for a 40.67% share of the government and education logistics market size in 2025 and is expected to advance at an 8.60% CAGR over 2026-2031.

 Segment Analysis

-Government and Education Logistics Market: Market Share by Service Type
+Government And Education Logistics Market: Market Share by Service Type

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.